top of page

 A place that feels thin, holy, or spiritually alive to me

-Often whilst in water be it stream or sea
+Often whilst in, or by, water, be it stream or sea.

 A book I return to because it stays fresh and keeps me company

-A question I find yourself living with these days
+A question I find myself living with these days

 A simple daily practice that steadies me